rust-aarhus/meetups/meetups/2023/2023-11-07-talks/program.md

 This meetup will be held at the ORBIT Lab, Finlandsgade 20 in Aarhus.

 ## Food
-If you have special needs regarding food (allergies, veganism, etc.), please forward your request directly to Casper Hedegaard on meetup?.
+If you have special needs regarding food (allergies, veganism, etc.), please forward your request to rustaarhus@gmail.com.

 [rust]: https://www.rust-lang.org/